miquels/webdavfs/README.md

 for partial writes.
 So we detect if it's Apache or SabreDav we're talking to and then use their specific methods to partially update files.

+If no support for partial writes is detected, mount.webdavfs will print a warning and mount the filesystem anyway, but you will not be able to create files or write to files.
+But if you only need to read files it's still way faster than davfs2 :)

 ## What is working

 Basic filesystem operations.